waggle-sensor/waggle/data/README.md

 The sensor data is compressed, and must be uncompressed to be used.
 It will expand roughly 10X in size after being uncompressed.

-All data is stored in [CSV form](https://en.wikipedia.org/wiki/Comma-separated_values) format.
+All data is stored in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format.

 ## Available Datasets